ChipmunkHand/ChipmunkHand/blog/psx.md

 ##Introduction

-This post and work herein is by both Andrea and Ross, but will be written in an odd first/third person style.
+This post and work herein is by both [Andrea](https://twitter.com/silverSpoon) and [Ross](https://twitter.com/pezi_pink), but will be written in an odd first/third person style.
 This post is part of the F# advent calendar 2016.

 In our current super-secret yet not-very-secret but as-of-yet-mostly-not-announced hardware project, we have a requirement to use a controller.
 We are currently using a Raspberry Pi 2 and would like to write most of the software, for the time being, in F#.
-Now, Ross' blog already has some details on using a NES pad <link>, but for this project we are going to need way more buttons and analogue sticks, to this end, we settled on the wireless Playstation 2 Controller (henceforth known as PSX)
+Now, Ross' blog already has some details on [using a NES pad](http://pinksquirrellabs.com/post/2013/07/04/Last-Fi.aspx), but for this project we are going to need way more buttons and analogue sticks, to this end, we settled on the wireless Playstation 2 Controller (henceforth known as PSX)

 ##Detectives